hcollin/joki/Readme.md

 # Setting up Joki

-Joki exports only one function called `createJoki` and one variable called `ìdentifier `.
-The function is used to crate a new event bus instance.
-The identifier contains the version number of the Joki library you are running.
+Joki exports two functions.
+First one is called `createJoki`and it is used to create an actual instance of Joki.
+The second one is createMockService which is used mainly for testing.
+Variable called `ìdentifier` is also exported and it contains the current version of Joki.

 Creating a new Joki instance is a simple process